Durant357/Durant357/README.md

 # Here are some ideas to get you started:
 :earth_asia: I’m currently studying on UoA

-:snake: I’m currently learning Golang and Python
+:snake: I’m currently learning Golang and Rust

-:evergreen_tree:  I’m looking for help with Rustlang
+:evergreen_tree:  I’m looking for help with Rust

 :musical_note: I'm studying Reinforcement learning and Deep learning

-:bulb: Ask me about Golang or Python
+:bulb: Ask me about Golang or Rust